a-sit-plus/eid-service-app/README.md

 Then the service app can use the URL to load it in the WebView.
 The back-end service will get an access token on the back-end channel an log the user in.

-## Native client

-Example running with the relying party at `https://eid.a-sit.at/notes-api` and the authorization server at `eid.egiz.gv.at` (button `Native` in app).

-The app starts fresh, with no access token stored.

-This app opens an intent for `https://eid.egiz.gv.at/idp/profile/oidc/authorize?response_type=code&client_id=https%3A%2F%2Feid.a-sit.at%2Fnotes&scope=openid&state=...&redirect_uri=at.asitplus.notes.app%3A%2Foauth2redirect`
- - The URL points to the authorization server
- - Parameters `response_type`, `client_id`, `scope`, `state` are needed for a typical OpenId Connect flow
- - Parameter `redirect_uri` is also needed, and points to an URL registered for this app, i.e. a custom URL scheme registered in the [AndroidManifest](./app/src/main/AndroidManifest.xml)

-In case of a successful authentication, the E-ID app opens an intent for `at.asitplus.notes.app:/oauth2redirect?code=...&state=...`
- - The URL points to the `redirect_uri` from before
- - Parameters `code` and `state` are the default OpenId Connect parameters

-Then the service app can use the authorization code to get an access and ID token from the authorization server.
-It will then use the ID token to access its back-end API.

 ## Libraries

 This app uses the following libraries: